 Architect Kristoffer Tejlgaard was inspired by the architect Buckminster Fuller when he designed the Dome of Visions in Copenhagen, where it attracted much attention when it was built in 2013.
-In the Dome of Visions in Stockholm, Tejlgaard has taken sustainable architecture to new heights.
+In the Dome of Visions in Sweden, Tejlgaard has taken sustainable architecture to new heights.

-Since the Dome of Visions was built in Stockholm, the dome in Copenhagen has been dismantled.
+Since the Dome of Visions was built in Sweden, the dome in Copenhagen has been dismantled.
 Instead, a new and larger Dome of Visions 3.0 has been built in the Port of Aarhus.
 Read more about it here.

 Tejlgaard’s intention has always been to build as resource-efficiently as possible.
-Therefore, he began by considering the usage of materials for the Dome of Visions in Stockholm.
+Therefore, he began by considering the usage of materials for the Dome of Visions in Sweden.
 In Copenhagen, the transparent polycarbonate plastic plates used in the Dome of Visions had, for example, a large number of corners, while in Stockholm they have a squarer form.
 This has significantly reduced material use, which is a major achievement in terms of sustainability.